 Lastly, there is no risk premium.
 So, look at the subtitle, "risk premium."
 Typically, when bad things are happening in the world, there is a risk premium for that to continue to happen or to escalate.
 So, obviously, we can't get into all of these things.
-It's a nonexhaustive list, but this is the Council of Foreign Relations highlighting global conflict.
-Obviously, you can see the Ukraine there.
-But you can also see a cluster of yellow dots by the Red Sea, a little bit man Comment the alternation of data :

-lower by the Gulf of Aden.
+It's a nonexhaustive list, but this is the Council of Foreign Relations highlighting of yellow dots by the Red Sea, a little bit lower by the Gulf of Aden.
 You can also see what's happening with Yemen.
 Sorry, the cluster of dots is up by Lebanon and Israel, Syria, et cetera.
 Further lower, as you see, Yemen, down kind of on the Horn of Africa, as well as the Red Sea and the Gulf of Aden.